g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

         - Choice buttons additionally get a thicker border and larger font size.
     - Active: a box-shadow for 3D effect when button is pushed.

-### Interactive Elements
-- Input element for username.
-The user cannot move forward to playing game without entering a username.
-- Buttons to choose which variable the user wants to play for each round.
-- Button to return to game and play again.
-After completing the game, the user is presented with a return button to return to the game and play again and is automatically forwarded to the game section.
-to-do:    A link to access the rules again, which open in a new window / OR blend rules in and out when clicked and then return to game button so that the game can resume.

 ### General Features of Each Page
 - Landing page